AndrasKovacs/pny1-assignment/DepTC.md

 Needless to say, univalence completely crushes any attempt of coherent type classes.

 The whole notion of `newtype` as it's in Haskell is futile now.
 Since newtypes introduce isomorphic types, they also introduce equal types here.
-Any type with a countable infinite number of elements is now equal to natural numbers - so we can't define different instances for them.
+Any type with a countably infinite number of elements is now equal to natural numbers - so we can't define different instances for them.
 We can't define different `Show` instances for `BinaryTree Nat` and `List Nat`.
-Generally, with any defined type we define a whole equivalence class of types, of which our definition is a representative.
+Generally, with any definition we define a whole equivalence class of types, of which our defined type is a representative.

 Before in section 2.2 I talked chidingly about types whose intended meaning is encoded in their names, instead promoting types that encode meaning in their structure.
 Univalence takes this ethos to its logical conclusion, stripping type definitions of all surface qualities and going right to their abstract core.